Freelancer-Protocol/docs/example.md

     </div>
 </div>

-**Lisa now has to upload a demo.** It only takes Lisa 3 days to make a static version of the website that's good enough for a demo, so she submits it.
+**Lisa now has to upload a demo.** It only takes Lisa 3 days to make a static version of the page that's good enough for a demo, so she submits it.

  <div class ="example-image tiny-small">
   <img src="/images/DemoUpload.png" alt="accessibility text" >